bvssvni/oup/Syntax.md

         var sentence = "hello", "how", "are", "you?"
     }

+##Accessing Items From Lists

 To access a list item by index, use the '[]' operator:

     var a = 1, 2, 3, 4
     for i <- Index () a
         Print () a [] i

+You can also use multiple indices to get more than one element:

+    var a = 1, 2, 3, 4
+    var b = a [] 0, 2   // Get '1' and '3'.

 ##Comments